MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-solution-template-kubernetes-trouble.md

     ./getkuberneteslogs.sh --identity-file "C:\id_rsa.pem" --user azureuser --vmd-host 192.168.102.37
      ```

 4. After a few minutes, the script will output the collected logs to a directory named `KubernetesLogs_{{time-stamp}}`.
-There'll find a directory for each virtual machine that belongs to the cluster.
+There you'll find a directory for each virtual machine that belongs to the cluster.

     The log collector script will also look for errors in the log files and include troubleshooting steps if it finds a known issue.
 Make sure you're running the latest version of the script to increase chances of finding known issues.